 - 1 1/2 Tbs. cocoa powder (optional, if you want a chocolate crust)

 Preheat oven to 350°F.

 In a large glass or metal bowl, whisk or beat the egg whites until frothy.
 We’re not making meringue, just loosening up the egg whites to be able to incorporate the other ingredients smoothly.
 Stir in the dry ingredients until well-mixed.
-Lightly oil or coat an 8 1/2″ – 9″ pie plate or torte pan, and *very important!* – line the bottom of the pan with parchment paper!
+Lightly oil or spray an 8 1/2″ – 9″ pie plate or torte pan, and *very important!* – line the bottom of the pan with parchment paper, then oil or spray the paper.
 Do not skip this step.
 Then press in the crust mixture firmly.
 Bake for 18-20 minutes and allow to cool.

 For the filling:

 - 8 oz. bittersweet chocolate (I used parve (non-dairy), kosher for Passover bittersweet baking chocolate)

 - (If using a “good quality” bittersweet chocolate, such Ghirardelli or Scharffen Berger, you may want to add a couple of tablespoons of sugar during the melting process.
 Taste your chocolate first!)

 - Juice of one orange (should come to about 4 oz. or 1/2 cup)